 So easy to grow sprouts at home.
 They add a gourmet look to some dishes and provide a really big nutritional punch.
 We found this to be an easy and healthy swap for the usual salad ingredients.
 And since this is an example of eco friendly eating, it also makes a good project for kids.Read More

-We are sharing some of our photos from Strasbourg France, but also an incredible recipe for making homemade pizza dough.
-This recipe is so easy and foolproof we use it almost weekly.
+This recipe for flammekuchen is so easy and foolproof we use it almost weekly.
 It is the perfect make ahead meal and can be a fun family meal project or a healthy food swap, depending on how you make it.Read More

 We ramp up the flavor on may dishes by adding garlic olive oil.
 It makes a great substitute for butter and is a healthy alternative.
 We make it ahead and consider it part of the routine of stocking the pantry.
 By leaving the garlic in the oil, we also have sauteed garlic, or garlic confit, ready to use.Read More